 2) Hiking Shoes or Closed Toe Sandals: Having hiking shoes or closed toe sandals will be your best bet here.
 Take a look at the Keen Targhee III that I have been wearing recently or these Keen Newport H2 Sandals.

 3) GoPro: if you want to get up and close to the waterfalls you will get wet.
 With that said, your camera equipment may get wet as well.
 Having a GoPro will solve some of those camera issues when dealing with water.
-Check out the new GoPro Here 8 or save some money with the GoPro Hero 7 for your travels.
+Check out the GoPro Hero 9 for your travels.

 4) Quick Dry Towel: if you decide to jump on into the water, it is nice to have a towel to dry off.
 This Rainleaf microfiber quick dry towel has been my go to when it comes to traveling.